-Ivan March Gramophone Sept 2008
+Ivan March Gramophone (September 2008)

 Edward Gregson has made a speciality of concertos, and has a flair for exploring the character of the solo instrument in new and appealing ways.
 Ole Edvard Antonsen is a virtuoso soloist in the Trumpet Concerto, which boasts a deeply felt slow movement.
 The wide-ranging concerto for piano and wind is dazzlingly played by Nelson Goerner, but perhaps the finest work is the Saxophone Concerto, full of exciting tone colours and catering for Nobuya Sugawa’s amazing skills.
 Clark Rundell is the insightful conductor.

-Michael Kennedy Sunday Telegraph 20 July 2008
+Michael Kennedy Sunday Telegraph (July 2008)

 For the distinguished British composer, educationalist and academic Edward Gregson (b.1945) the concerto form has long stimulated his imagination and provided an excellent creative medium.
 His particular affinity for intertwining the soloistic potential of wind and brass instruments (but also strings, piano and percussion) into the larger orchestral tapestry is well documented, and his instinct for drama, colour and succinct effect is thoroughly constituted.

-Mark Tanner International Record Review Sept 2008
+Mark Tanner International Record Review (September 2008)

 [The Trumpet Concerto] is full of jagged, lively short motifs that Gregson works so effectively into engaging paragraphs.
 Something of a demonstration piece for the instrument, it also creates a world of mysterious beauty in its slow movement.